-- · Teaching Assistantships - Educational Opportunity Fellowships
+- Teaching Assistantships - Educational Opportunity Fellowships

 Other scholarships and awards through the School of Optometry are listed in the "Student Honors and Awards" section in this bulletin.
 Applications and information about these programs can be obtained from the Office of Student Administration.
-A free search for other scholarships, not from the school, is available on line at www.fastweb.com.